mnakao/APSP/README.md

-his package is out of maintenance.
+This package is out of maintenance.
 I changed the name to https://github.com/mnakao/ODP and am developing it.

 # Description
 * This software is to solve APSP (All Pairs Shortest Paths) problem for a noweight graph.